WillWeston94/BattleShip/README.md

 Work in a pair, using Pull Requests to collaborate

 #### Overview
 In this project you’ll use Ruby to build a command line implementation of the classic game Battleship.
-More detail can be found in the pages below: